brakmic/ServiceWatcher/README.md

 <img src="http://w68.imgup.net/azure_conf566a.png" />

-Streams are defined in 'RxStreams' field as comma-separated values.
+Streams are defined in the *RxStreams* field as comma-separated values.
 Every stream has its own timeout settings which is defined by convention 'RxStreamTimer*STREAMNAME*'.

 For example: *RxStreamTimerWebShop* for